normanang28/normanang28/README.md

 ### Hi there 👋

-let me introduce myself, my name is normal, I am a junior web developer, I have skills in programming languages HTML,
+Allow me to introduce myself my name is Normal.
+I am a junior web developer with proficiency in programming languages such as HTML, CSS, Bootstrap, and PHP.
+Additionally, I possess graphic design skills, which prove valuable in enhancing the visual appeal of my websites.
-CSS,
-shoelace,
-and PHP.

-Success doesn't come overnight.
-It is the result of persistence, hard work, and a commitment to continuous learning.
-Every small step brings you closer to your goal.
-Keep moving forward, even if progress feels slow!
+Success does not materialize overnight.
+It is the outcome of unwavering persistence, hard work, and a steadfast commitment to continuous learning.
+Each small step you take brings you closer to your aspirations.
+Keep moving forward, even if progress appears gradual!

 <!--
 **normanang28/normanang28** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.